Xtuden-com/100-days-of-code/log.md

 ### Day 4: October 27, Saturday

 ##### Today's Progress:
-1. Improving Backend: Completed the 1/4 project for certificate of 'Api and Microservices' by FreeCodeCamp
+1. Improving Backend: Completed the 1/4 module for certificate of 'Api and Microservices' by FreeCodeCamp

 ##### Thoughts
 - Learnt about time conversion and one step closer towards certificate and making bigger projects with NodeJS.